Transformation of the labor market in Spain

 These technological advances require specific technical skills and constant updating to maintain competitiveness in the labor market.

-The role of vocational training in employability
+Role of vocational training in employability

 Dual programs and lifelong learning